 So, the louder you play, the more low end you lose, apart from a peak in the response (which also rings in time) at the resonant frequency of the driver.

-Figure 20.4: Example of the sensitivity of a woofer vs. the change in temperature of its voice coil.
+Figure 20.4: Sensitivity of a woofer vs. the change in temperature of its voice coil.

 20.4 The solution